konpyutaika/nifikop/site/docs/3_manage_nifi/1_manage_clusters/1_deploy_cluster/2_nodes_configuration.md

 There is some configuration that can be passed directly into this field like:
 - **maximumTimerDrivenThreadCount**: define the maximum number of threads for timer driven processors available to the system.
-- **maximumEventDrivenThreadCount**: define the maximum number of threads for event driven processors available to the system.
+- **maximumEventDrivenThreadCount**: define the maximum number of threads for event driven processors available to the system (@DEPRECATED).

 And other configurations (e.g. configuration files) that can be defined using `kubernetes Secret`, `ConfigMap` or directly using the `override` field.